radoslavian/tkinter-html-editor/Readme.txt

 This is a basic/toy HTML editor written in Python and tkinter as a project after completion of a Python self-study course.

 Compatibility
 Current version has not yet been tested under MS Windows and may not work properly on OSs different than Linux-based.
-The main issue may probably be relative filepaths - the Web uses forward slashes as a separator, whereas Windows - backslashes.

 Components
 Editing: